 Module 9 – Operating systems

 We will look at the most commonly used operating systems available in all modern infrastructures.

 The modern office is a world away from the offices of 5 or 10 years ago.
 Hot-desking and remote/mobile working is becoming more common in the modern business.
 The IT infrastructure supporting this new approach to working needs to be flexible and secure.
 This module sees an exploration of fat and thin clients, virtualization options, Cloud computing, and mobile devices such as tablets and smartphones.

 With such a massive choice of tools and software platforms, it can be a huge logistical problem making them all talk to each other and share data.
 Integration of these systems is paramount to achieving a successful IT enterprise.
 SOA (Service Oriented Architecture) is examined in this module alongside messaging systems, middleware technologies, and standards such as Simple Object Access Protocol (SOAP) are discussed.
-The increasing use of XML (eXtensible Markup Language) for data integration will be examined along with the use of products such as Microsoft InfoPath for the collection, integration, and sharing of data.
-Delegates will also have the opportunity to explore the Open XML standards now included with Microsoft Office.
+The increasing use of XML (eXtensible Markup Language) for data integration and the growing use of API’s.

 Cooperation is key to the success of all businesses, so this module looks at the technologies that allow for data to be cooperatively shared across all aspects of the workplace, enabling decisions to be made quickly and with the minimum of fuss.